What Is the IELTS Exam?

 For the Speaking section, you’ll talk with an examiner, in the exam center as well.

-We will be listing the pros and cons of taking the IELTS on a computer.
+Let’s go over some of the pros of taking the IELTS on Computer:

 You’ll receive your results 3 to 5 days after sitting your test instead of having to wait 13 days for the paper based test.